 - Heartburn: Ginger tea has anti-inflammatory effects that may help reduce heartburn pain.

 - Stuffy nose: Mint or eucalyptus tea may help clear the sinuses and improve respiratory circulation.

 - Can’t sleep: Chamomile tea has some sedative qualities that can help you relax.

 - Upset stomach: Peppermint tea is not only the most commonly used herbal tea in the world, but it may support digestive tract health.

 - Sore throat: Lemon tea is known to break up mucus and provide some pain relief.
 Add a little honey for greater relief.

 You don’t have to be under the weather to reap the benefits of tea.
-This drink is a great way to warm up on a cold day, cool off on a hot day or sip something soothing any time of day.
+This drink is a great way to warm up on a cold day, cool off when it is hot or sip something soothing any time of day.
 With the added health benefits and antioxidants, reach for some water and a tea bag the next time you need a second to unwind.
 Your body will thank you.